Wen Jiabao

-He worked as the chief of the General Office of the Chinese Communist Party between 1986 and 1993, and accompanied Party general secretary Zhao Ziyang as Zhao's personal secretary to Tiananmen Square during the 1989 Tiananmen Square protests and massacre, where Zhao called on protesting students to leave the square and after which Zhao was removed from his position within the Party.
+He worked as the director of the General Office of the Chinese Communist Party between 1986 and 1993, and accompanied Party general secretary Zhao Ziyang as Zhao's personal secretary to Tiananmen Square during the 1989 Tiananmen Square protests and massacre, where Zhao called on protesting students to leave the square and after which Zhao was removed from his position within the Party.
 In 1998, Wen was promoted to the post of Vice Premier under Premier Zhu Rongji, his mentor, and oversaw the broad portfolios of agriculture and finance.

 Wen was dubbed "the people's premier" by both domestic and foreign media.
 Instead of concentrating on GDP growth in large cities and rich coastal areas, Wen advocated for advancing policies considered more favorable towards farmers and migrant workers.
 Wen's government reduced agricultural taxes and pursued ambitious infrastructure projects.
-Following the global financial crisis of 2008, Wen's government injected four trillion yuan into the economy as part of a stimulus program.
+Following the 2008 financial crisis, Wen's government injected four trillion yuan into the economy as part of a stimulus program.

-Seen as the leading member of the reform wing of the Communist Party, Wen's family came under scrutiny by investigative journalists for having accumulated a massive fortune during his time in government, casting a cloud over his legacy shortly prior to his retirement.
+Seen as the leading member of the reform wing of the Communist Party, Wen expressed openness to political reforms.
+However, his family came under scrutiny by investigative journalists for having accumulated a massive fortune during his time in government, casting a cloud over his legacy shortly prior to his retirement.
 He left office in 2013 and was succeeded by Li Keqiang.

 Early life and education

 Born in Beichen district of the City of Tianjin, Wen Jiabao went to the Nankai High School from which the first premier of the People's Republic of China Zhou Enlai graduated.

 Wen attended the Beijing Institute of Geology (now the China University of Geosciences) for undergraduate education with a major in geological surveying and prospecting from 1960 to 1965.
 Afterwards, he pursued his graduate studies in geological structure from 1965 to 1968.

 Wen joined the Chinese Communist Party when he was a college student in April 1965.
+His granduncle worked as a diplomat at FMPRC.